hartzogw/AskRowdy-Jekyll/_posts/cost/2022-5-3-Scholarship-for-onlinestudents.md

     - prospective
 ---

-No departmental support for online students right now.
-Online students work on reduced course fee as compared to our on-campus student.
+No departmental support for online students right now. <br>
+Online students pay reduced course fees when compared to our on-campus students.